joelove/martian-robots/README.md

 npm install
 ```

-One that's out of the way, you can run the CLI with:
+Once that's out of the way, you can run the CLI with:

 ```shell
 npm start